D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Maxwell's equations.md

 $$\mathbf{A}'=\mathbf{A}+\nabla \lambda,\quad V'=V-\frac{ \partial \lambda  }{ \partial t } $$
 Evidently, given *any* scalar function $\lambda(\mathbf{r},t)$ and adding it onto the potentials as above, Maxwell's equation *do not change*.
 Choosing a $\lambda$, or moving from one to another, is called a **gauge transformation** and the function itself is called a **gauge**.
 Our duty, then, is to figure how to exploit this freedom to make the potential equations as nice as possible.

-Actually, we've already seen a gauge, even though not explicitly: in magnetostatics it's generally convenient to set $\nabla\cdot \mathbf{A}=0$ by just invent a $\lambda$ for which for which this is true.
-This is known as the [[Coulomb gauge]] and it is typical in static scenarios as it makes sets the electric potential into Poisson's equation.
-In electrodynamics, however, what gauge to pick is not always clear and historically many choices have been explored and studied.
+Actually, we've already seen a gauge, even though not explicitly: in magnetostatics it's generally convenient to set $\nabla\cdot \mathbf{A}=0$, which we can do by choosing a $\lambda$ for which this is true (which always exists thanks to the proof above).
+In fact, you pretty much never choose the $\lambda$ directly: in practice you choose a value *dependent* on $\lambda$ and then just claim that there exists some $\lambda$ for which that is true and then never speak of $\lambda$ ever again.
+This specific choice is known as the [[Coulomb gauge]] and it is typical in static scenarios as it makes the electric potential into a Poisson's equation.

+In electrodynamics, however, what gauge to pick is not always clear and historically several choices have been explored and studied.
 Ultimately, the best choice depends on the system at hand.
-That said, we do have a "default choice", which we call the [[Lorenz gauge]], which states
+That said, there does exist a "default choice" that you use when you don't really have specific needs, which we call the [[Lorenz gauge]], which states
 $$\nabla\cdot \mathbf{A}=-\mu_{0}\varepsilon_{0}\frac{ \partial V }{ \partial t } $$
 and is designed to make the middle term of $(2)$ vanish.
 This yields
 $$\nabla ^{2}V-\mu_{0}\varepsilon_{0}\frac{ \partial ^{2}V }{ \partial t^{2} } =- \frac{\rho}{\varepsilon_{0}},\qquad\nabla ^{2}\mathbf{A}-\mu_{0}\varepsilon_{0}\frac{ \partial ^{2}\mathbf{A} }{ \partial t^{2} } =-\mu_{0}\mathbf{J}$$